s2t2/tweet-analysis-2020/app/bot_follower_graphs/NOTES.md

-some BQ queries. how to filter records where a given screen name is in a an array.
+How to filter records where a given screen name is in case-insensitively in an array of screen_names?

+## BQ Queries

 ```sql
 /*